If you want to reduce emotional stress, you need to start seeing life through a different perspective. Perfect happiness is an illusion.

 Sonya displayed the one trait I long to instill in my son: empathy / compassion.
 Empathy comes from understanding about other people’s situations before making any judgement.
 Empathy allows people to listen and connect without making any judgement at all.
 Even if spite is hurled their way, the compassionate person is able to forgive and show kindness.

 The other trait Sonya possesses that I hope all of us embrace is an indomitable spirt.
 No matter what our challenges, we will find a way to overcome.
 Whether it’s trying to reach financial independence early or getting through middle school without too many emotional scars, an indomitable spirit is important.
 “What I see is all I know.
 I’ll be fine,” she said when she sensed my worry.

 Snapping Out Of A Funk

 Sonya reminded me that I took my situation for granted.
 Feeling stressed about losing temporary freedom was silly because I had freedom to give up.
 What about all those who are still stuck in the salt mines, unable to ever get out?
 Feeling the pressure of having to constantly write on Financial Samurai is self-induced pressure that’s unnecessary.
 Taking a week off won’t change a thing.

 Sonya also reminded me that no matter what challenges my son faces, he has two loving parents who will give all their time to help him lead a normal and happy life.
 She told me that all she’s ever wanted was for her parents to stop fighting so they could go to the park like her friend’s families.
 As a foster kid mentor, I hope to help fill some of that gap.

 We will all go through emotional stress.
+We all want to reduce emotional stress.
 Some of you will burn out and decide to quit your job, quit your marriage, or go down some deep dark path.
 I encourage you to take a good amount of time feeling angry and sorry for yourself.
 Afterward, get up and see life through the perspective of others.

 Changes Are On The Way